 Picture this – everyone with us is on vacation and doing what they love to do; snowboarding, so everyone’s always in good mood and at their happiest.
 Camp brings out the best in everyone.

-We had three “jerks” over the past 10 years - everybody else has been freakin’ cool so odds are 99.999% that your house mates will be awesome, your new best friends, your new holiday romance etc. So no need to worry or wonder.
+Your house mates will be awesome, your new best friends, your new holiday romance etc. So no need to worry or wonder.
 We're the cool camp!

 Just kidding – no one’s ever asked that question.
 We don’t have Gorbie Gaps and we’ll explain that and other local lingo to you when you arrive.
 100 Core points if you know what a Gorbie Gap is before you arrive…!

 Home stay includes a room and 3 meals per days while living with a friendly, local Whistler family.
 We work with several wonderful local families in Whistler.
 Their homes range from walking distance to a short bus ride away from the village.
 The host family and location we choose for you depends on availability for your week(s) here.
 It’s a nice Canadian experience and a great way to meet some locals.
-Home stay is an upgrade of $210/week.
+Home stay is an upgrade of $300/week.